Frost Death Knight DPS Rotation, Cooldowns, and Abilities — The War Within (11.2)

 Killing Machine Procs

-Your auto-attack critical strikes have a chance to make your next Obliterate Icon Obliterate (or Frostscythe Icon Frostscythe, if you have taken this talent) a guaranteed critical strike.
-Thanks to Killing Machine Icon Killing Machine at Level 58, you get Killing Machine Icon Killing Machine Rank 2 which makes your next Obliterate Icon Obliterate deal Frost Damage, meaning it will scale off your Mastery and ignore armor.
+Your auto-attack critical strikes have a chance to make your next Obliterate Icon Obliterate a guaranteed critical strike and deal Frost Damage, meaning it will scale off your Mastery and ignore armor.
+It also makes your Frostscythe Icon Frostscythe crit for 4x the normal damage, up from the standard 2x amount.
 Killing Machine works based on the number of auto-attack critical strikes you have had since the last proc.
 For dual wield, the first time you get an auto-attack critical strike after your previous proc, you have a 30% chance to get a new proc.
 If this fails, the next auto attack has a 60% chance.
 If this also fails, you get a 90% proc chance and then a 100% proc chance if 3 auto-attack critical strikes have failed in a row.

-Wielding a Two-Handed weapon and talenting into Might of the Frozen Wastes Icon Might of the Frozen Wastes increases these proc chances.
+Wielding a Two-Handed weapon (and via the Might of the Frozen Wastes Icon Might of the Frozen Wastes spell) increases these proc chances.
 You simply have a 100% chance to trigger a proc every time you get a critical auto-attack.
 Still, due to the lower attack speed of a Two-Handed weapon, and since you only have one weapon to attack with, you still get 28% fewer procs when with Two-Handed builds.

 Generally, these procs should be used right away to ensure that no procs are overwritten.

-If you have the Obliteration Icon Obliteration talent, then this ability causes each Frost Strike Icon Frost Strike, Glacial Advance Icon Glacial Advance, Soul Reaper Icon Soul Reaper and Howling Blast Icon Howling Blast to trigger Killing Machine Icon Killing Machine (for the duration of Pillar of Frost Icon Pillar of Frost).
-Aim to never overcap Killing Machine Icon Killing Machine, never actively generating one if you are already at the max charges (1 by default, 2 with Fatal Fixation Icon Fatal Fixation).
+If you have the Obliteration Icon Obliteration talent, then this ability causes each Frost Strike Icon Frost Strike, Glacial Advance Icon Glacial Advance and Howling Blast Icon Howling Blast to trigger Killing Machine Icon Killing Machine (for the duration of Pillar of Frost Icon Pillar of Frost).
+Aim to never overcap Killing Machine Icon Killing Machine, never actively generating one if you are already at 2 charges.

 Rime Procs